mamcer/mamcer.github.io/_posts/2018-04-21-continuous-delivery-mvc-parameters-tfs.md

 In the previous steps we have created a deployable version of our application and put it in a convenient WebDeploy package.

 A Release take that package as an input and deploy it to N environments.
-With different conditions, for example we can configure to deploy to an environment as soon as the package is available (Dev) or require a manual, explicit action to deploy it (QA for example).
+Taking into account different deployment triggers, for example we can configure to deploy to an environment as soon as the package is available (Dev for example) or require a manual, explicit action to deploy it (QA for example).

-In our case this is how it looks our final pipeline.
+In our case this is how our final pipeline will look.

 ![Release definition](../img/2018-04-21-continuous-delivery-mvc-parameters-tfs/08-release-definition.png)